paulosestini/Autoencoder/README.md

 a used storage space of only 22% of the original space occupied by each original image.

-After the compression, the autoencoder succeeded in generating recovered 32x32 images which are highly similar to the original ones
+After the compression, the autoencoder succeeded in generating recovered 32x32 images which are highly similar to the original ones.

 The layers of the neural network used are the following
 1. Encoding layers